gojomo/zibcoin.org/index.md

 *Zibcoin* is an alternate denominational unit for Bitcoin.

-**A Zibcoin is one-millionth of a Bitcoin.**
+**A zibcoin is one-millionth of a bitcoin.**

 Zibcoin is equivalent to a "microbitcoin" ("µBTC" or sometimes "mics"/"mikes").
-In the base 'Satoshi' units of Bitcoin, one Zibcoin is 100 Satoshis.
+In the base 'satoshi' units of Bitcoin, one zibcoin is 100 satoshis.

+Zibcoin can be abbreviated 'zib' in many contexts.

 For reference:

 <pre>
-<b>  1          bitcoin</b> = 1,000,000    zibcoin = 100,000,000 satoshi
+<b>  1          bitcoin</b> = 1,000,000    zib = 100,000,000 satoshi
-  0.000001   bitcoin =         <b>1    zibcoin</b> =         100 satoshi
+  0.000001   bitcoin =         <b>1    zib</b> =         100 satoshi
-  0.00000001 bitcoin =         0.01 zibcoin =           <b>1 satoshi</b>
+  0.00000001 bitcoin =         0.01 zib =           <b>1 satoshi</b>
 </pre>

 ## Why Zibcoin?

-**The Zibcoin unit makes common daily transactional amounts - the cost of a meal, a ride, a bag of groceries – into whole countable numbers, now and for the foreseeable future.** In Bitcoin today, these values are already awkwardly tiny fractional values: long decimals unfamiliar to consumers.
+**The zibcoin unit makes common daily transactional amounts - the cost of a meal, a ride, a bag of groceries – into whole countable numbers, now and for the foreseeable future.** In bitcoin today, these values are already awkwardly tiny fractional values: long decimals unfamiliar to consumers.

 Zibcoin avoids triggering a layperson's confusion over the *milli-*/*micro-* difference, or how the abbreviation prefix µ (greek *mu*) should be used or said.

-Zibcoin remains suggestive of 'Bitcoin', in form and sound, but is different enough to be easily distinguished when read or heard.
+Zibcoin remains suggestive of 'bitcoin', in form and sound, but is different enough to be easily distinguished when read or heard.

 Truncated to 'zib', it invites casual usage as a noun…